davidkowalk/tabbed_minecraft_scripting/docs/markdown/docs_main.md

 ### The Child System

-Whenever the compiler finds an line of code indented with a **tab** or a **space** it will interpret this as a child to the previous line of code with one less indent.
+Whenever the transpiler finds an line of code indented with a **tab** or a **space** it will interpret this as a child to the previous line of code with one less indent.
 Whenever a command is a child it's parent is simply prepended.

 **Example:**
 ```mcfunction